E2 formality via obstruction theory: Computation of the obstruction group

-The universal enveloping algebra of the restricted Lie algebra $s^{-1}V$ is simply the exterior algebra $\Lambda(s^{-1}V)$ (indeed since $s^{-1}V$ is in odd degrees, the exterior algebra is simply the symmetric algebra when the characteristic is different from $2$).
-Then we can use again Proposition \ref{prop : base change} (which in this context is \cite[Theorem 14.2]{dokasquillencohomologydividedpower}), we thus have
+In particular, one easily checks from the above formula that the universal enveloping algebra of the shifted restricted Lie algebra $V$ is simply the exterior algebra $\Lambda(s^{-1}V)$ regardless of the characteristic of the field.
+Then we can use again Proposition \ref{prop : base change}, and find an isomorphism

 which is even by the previous lemma. \end{proof}